axi0mX/ipwndfu/README.md

 4. Run ```./ipwndfu --decrypt-gid KEYBAG``` to decrypt a keybag.

 5. Run ```./ipwndfu --demote``` to demote device and enable JTAG.

+## About this fork (addendum)

+This fork supports the t8012 chip.
+It is based on [LinusHenze's ipwndfu patches](https://github.com/LinusHenze/ipwndfu_public), which allow it to boot iBoot without destroying the heap.
+A simple patch that allows you to boot any extracted iBoot image (without the img4 wrapper) is provided in `nop_image4.py`, which was based on LinusHenze's `rmsigchks.py`.

 ## Features